What is SSH (Secure Shell)?

 What is SSH?

-It is a protocol suite tool that connects various networks and encrypts traffic accordingly such as password access, log-in details, etc. to keep it safe from all kinds of attacks.
-In a telnet session, the password is passed across the Internet which is yet unencrypted.
+It is a protocol suite tool that connects various networks and encrypts traffic accordingly, such as password access, log-in details, etc., to keep it safe from all kinds of attacks.
+In a telnet session, the password is passed across the Internet, which is yet unencrypted.

-There are two versions that are available at present –
+Two versions are available at present –

 a) SSH1